 Rinse the kidneys under cold running water and pat them dry with kitchen paper.
 Using scissors, carefully cut the white cores out of the kidneys and discard them, then cut the kidneys into chunky pieces.

 Tip the flour into a freezer bag and season well with salt and pepper.
-Add the kidneys and toss them until well coated with the flour.
+Add the kidneys and toss them until well coated in flour.

 Shake off any excess flour from the kidneys and add them to the pan.
-Cook them with the onion over a medium-high heat for 2–3 minutes, turning every now and then.
+Cook over a medium-high heat for 2–3 minutes, turning occasionally.

 Add the tomato purée and mustard to the pan, then gradually add 300ml/10fl oz of water, stirring constantly.
-Bring to the boil, add a tablespoon of the Worcestershire sauce to the pan and season with salt and freshly ground black pepper.
+Bring to the boil, add a tablespoon of the Worcestershire sauce and season with salt and pepper.

 Reduce the heat and simmer gently for 15 minutes, or until the kidneys are tender and the sauce is thickened, stirring occasionally.
 Add a little more Worcestershire sauce to taste if you like.

 While the kidneys are cooking, toast the bread on both sides, then spread with butter and put on four small plates.
-Spoon the kidneys and sauce over the buttered toast and scatter with freshly chopped parsley (if using).
+Spoon the kidneys and sauce over the buttered toast and scatter with the parsley, if using.
 Serve immediately while piping hot.